-Halloween is here, November on the horizon--and the holidays won't be far behind!
-Furniture ads weigh down the Sunday paper, and in the shops, retailers are busy sweeping the remnants of harvest merchandise away before the tide of red-spangled Christmas promotions.
+November is here, Thanksgiving is on the horizon--and the holidays won't be far behind!
+Furniture ads fly, and in the shops, retailers are busy sweeping the remnants of harvest merchandise away before the tide of red-spangled Christmas promotions.

 It's the quiet week before the rising tide of holiday season to come.